equipmegmbh/engineering-tasks/README.md

 # Template project & tasks

 The template project serves the purpose of presenting various tasks for the candidate.
 The candidate can decide which tasks he wants to work on.
-There are no mandatory tasks.
+None of the tasks are mandatory.
+Also, the project can be used by the candidate to present specific concepts or solution approaches.

 ## Tasks

-In no particular order:
+Sugestions in no particular order:

 - Implement one ore more CRUD operations for the product resource
+- Implement some kind of database persistence layer (in-memory, SQLite etc.)
 - Implement a data access repository for the product resource
 - Implement a GET route with server side paging
 - Add some kind of authentication and or authorization